eGenix/egenix-advanced-match-parsing/README.md

 The `bench_match.py` file defines define micro benchmarks used in the talk.
 This is based on the `micro_benchmark.py` module, which will soon be released as separate package on PyPI.

+## Slides

+PDF slides are available in the `slides/` directory.

+- PyDDF-Talk-Advanced-Parsing-with-Match-Statement-2024-04-17.pdf points to the version which was presented at the Python Meeting Düsseldorf on 2024-04-17
+  - This has a few minor errors found during the talk which will be fixed in an updated version of the talk.

 ## Conference and Events

 This talk was or will be held at the following events: